Infinite-Nomic/Infinite-Nomic/Rule-Graveyard.rst

  Rule 1 EDIT: The player whose turn it is must make a proposal within 24 hours.

+ - **Rule 2**
+ When a proposal is made in #proposals, a @Moderator will add it to #voting.
+If the rule has more votes for than against after 48 hours of it being in #voting, it will be added to #official-rules (or other appropriate thing will happen) and it will have an immediate effect from then on.

+ - **Rule 3**
+ The first player to reach 1000 points, wins the game.

 Rule 4:
 Everyone must react to #memes posts with :ok_hand:.